barend-erasmus/k-nearest-neighbors-algorithm/README.md

 | Vodka          | 8.0622   | Hard Drink    |

 When using the k-NN algorithm we need to specify a k-Factor.
-This will determine how many of the nearest neighbours are taken into the calculation.
-In this example we'll use a k-Factor of 3.
+This will determine how many of the nearest neighbors are taken into the calculation.
+In this example, we'll use a k-Factor of 3.

-We can now calculate the various probabilities by using only the nearest 3 neighbours.
+We can now calculate the various probabilities by using only the nearest 3 neighbors.

 Soft Drink = number of Soft Drink items / k-Factor = 2 / 3 = 66.66 %